ibm-cloud-docs/Cloudant/local/troubleshoot.md

 *How can I confirm the failure?*

-SSH to the node where the failure occurred and create the following function in a remsh.
+SSH to the node where the failure occurred, and create the following function in a remsh.

 ``` sh